wojake/awesome-xrpl/readme.md

 - [dexter](https://github.com/hammertoe/dexter) - A tool for creating orders on the XRPL DEX.
   Created by [@hammertoe](https://twitter.com/hammertoe) during the Ripple Innovate hackathon.
   Uses [`xrpl-py`][#xrpl-py]
+- [Sologenic XRPL Trading Data](https://github.com/sologenic/xrpl-trading-data/) - Sologenic.org has a public API for accessing DEX trading data.
+  This is its' documentation.

 _See also [XRPL Developer Tools](#xrpl-developer-tools)._